Fermium/hall-effect-handbook/Handbook/Hall_Handbook.md

  To obtain accurate measurements the best procedure is the following:

-1. Connect the sample cables to the HUB and the HUB to the controller (two ethernet cables , A with A and B with B) connect all the controller outputs to your data-logger and choose an acquisition run with approximately 0.1Hz rate (i.e. 1 sample every 10 seconds) and duration at least 6000 seconds.
+1. Connect the sample cables to the HUB and the HUB to the controller with the two ethernet cables (note: connect the controller port A with HUB port A ,and B with B), connect all the controller outputs (BNC ports) to your data-logger sensor inputs,  and choose an acquisition run with approximately 0.1Hz rate (i.e. 1 sample every 10 seconds) and duration at least 6000 seconds.
-2. Choose the width of gap between the permanent magnets and measure the magnetic field B in the middle.
+2. Choose a width for gap between the permanent magnets and measure the magnetic field B in the middle, using a gauss-meter.
 Place the sample far from the magnetic field and trim the balance-potentiometer to minimize the $V_H$ signal.
 Lock the potentiometer knob.
-3. PLace the sample in the middle of the gap.
+3. Place the sample in the middle of the gap.
 Choose a proper value for the current $I_b$ within the 7-25 mA allowed range, and select the proper gains for $V_H$ and $V_R$ channels.
-Note that the resistance at higher temperature may exceed the value at room temperature of a factor 2, and that also the VH signal increase with temperature.
-Therefore at room temperature your data-logger should read  $V_{out}$$_H$ <0.4V and $V_{out}$$_R$<2.5V.
+Note : the resistance at higher temperature may exceed the value at room temperature of a factor 2, and  also the VH signal increase with temperature.
+Therefore at room temperature your data-logger should read typically $V_{out}$$_H$ <0.4V and $V_{out}$$_R$<2.5V.
-4. Check that the $V_H$ values changes sign when rotating the sample of 180° around vertical axis.
+4. Check that the $V_H$ value changes sign when rotating the sample of 180° around vertical axis.
 Choose the orientation that gives positive $V_H$.
-5. Prepare all the data conversion you think useful, for example : from $V_{out}$$_R$ and the known $I_b$ and $G_R$ gain values obtain R(ohm), from $V_{out}$$_H$ and $G_H$ gain values obtain $V_H$(mV), from $V_{out}$$_T$ obtain the K-thermocouple efm
+5. Prepare all the data conversion you think useful.
+For example : from $V_{out}$$_R$ and the known $I_b$ and $G_R$ gain values obtain R(ohm), from $V_{out}$$_H$ and $G_H$ gain values obtain $V_H$(mV), from $V_{out}$$_T$ obtain the K-thermocouple efm
 E(mV) [E=0.5* 1000 *($V_{out}$$_T$-2.5-0.00125)/122.4)], from the calculated E(mV) obtain the Celsius temperature $Tc$ using the fitting polynomial,...
 6. Fill about half of the dewar with liquid nitrogen and wait until the liquid surface is quiet.
-7. Prepare a graph with temperature vs time in your data-logger.
-Insert the cold finger into the dewar (the PTFE dewar-cover should seat stable onto the dewar mouth, and the PTFE heater cover should be set with the hole hosting the pin protruding from the dewar-cover).
+7. Prepare at least one graph with temperature vs time, and one with output signals vs time in your data-logger.
+Insert the cold finger into the dewar (the PTFE dewar-cover should seat stable onto the dewar mouth, and the PTFE heater cover should be set with the hole hosting the pin protruding from the dewar-cover) as shown in figure {@fig:ScrewDevice}.
 Adjust the sample in the mid of the magnet-gap and start the data acquisition.
 8. When the plot temperature vs time shows a slope close to zero, stop the data acquisition and save your data.
-9. Empty the dewar (e.g. transferring the residual liquid nitrogen into another dewar), reposition the sample in the middle of the magnets-gap and start a new data acquisition for increasing temperature.
+9. Empty the dewar (e.g. transfering the residual liquid nitrogen into another dewar), reposition the sample in the middle of the magnets-gap and start a new data acquisition for increasing temperature.
 10. When the temperature vs. time slope start approaching zero, switch-ON the heater (Press the control knob 3 times, until the arrow reaches the OFF and turn the knob).

 To obtain precise measurements, at least one hour is required for the whole temperature sweep.
+Note: it is not suggested to keep liquid nitrogen inside the dewar while heating-up the sample: the temperature would rise more slowly and more humidity would condense onto the outer surface of the aluminum probe envelope.
+It is also useful to blow-off the frost in order to prevent water entering the probe envelope (this might affect the thermocouple signal).

 ### Typical results